krivard/codalab-worksheets-wiki/Home.md

 There are two important concepts in CodaLab: ***bundles*** and ***worksheets***.

-***Bundles*** are immutable files/directories that represent the code, data, and results of a experimental pipeline.
+***Bundles*** are immutable files/directories that represent the code, data, and results of an experimental pipeline.
 There are two ways to create bundles.
-First, users can ***upload*** bundles, which are datasets in any format or programs in any programming language.
+First, users can ***upload*** bundles, datasets in any format or programs in any programming language.
 Second, users can create ***run bundles*** by executing shell commands that *depend* on the contents of previous bundles.
 A run bundle is specified by a set of bundle dependencies and an arbitrary shell command.